Manually Testing Your API (API BLA)

 Prerequisites

-Before Manual API testing can begin, the following required information must be provided so that Black Duck can verify that all API operations are returning successful responses.
+Before manual API testing can begin, the following information must be provided so the TRC can verify that all API operations return successful responses.

-If a collection is provided and contains operations that are not intended to be tested, these must be clearly specified as excluded.
+If a collection is provided that contains operations which are not intended to be tested, these must be clearly specified as excluded.

 Prerequisite Description